FerrarioChristian/jpeg-converter/README.md

 ```bash
 python main.py
 ```
 The compressed image will be displayed next to the original, and saved to the results/ folder.
+> [!WARNING]
+> To run the GUI, ensure you have the `tkinter` library installed.
+If not, you can install it using your package manager (e.g., `apt-get install python3-tk` on Debian-based systems).

 ## Benchmarking
 To run the benchmark and generate the timing plot comparing your custom DCT2 with the SciPy version: